North Sumatra: Handicraft

 In addition to architecture, weaving is an interesting craft art from the Batak tribe.
 Examples of this weave are ulos cloth and songket cloth.
 Ulos is a traditional Batak cloth used in wedding ceremonies, death, building houses, arts, etc. Ulos cloth is made of cotton or hemp yarn.
 Ulos colors are usually black, white, and red which have certain meanings.
 While other colors are symbols of the variety of life.
 In the Pakpak tribe there is a weave known as oles.
 Usually the base color of the ointment is black-brown or white.
 In the Karo tribe there is a weave known as uis.
 Usually uis base colors are dark blue and reddish.
 In the west coast community there is a woven fabric known as Songket Barus.
 Usually the basic color of this craft is Dark Red or Yellow Gold.

 Batubara Malay Songket is one of the typical crafts of the East Coast that has been worldwide.
-Songket Batu Bara has its own characteristics, this can be seen from: The process of making songket still uses wooden looms in the traditional way, but still has good quality, thus this songket is not inferior to songket produced with today's sophisticated machines.
-The Batubara songket also has a variety of unique motifs such as: Bamboo shoots, Mangosteen flowers, Cempaka flowers, Caul buds, Tolak Betikam, and Fighting Dragons.
-The Batu Bara songket woven has an attractive design and a high cultural artistic value.
+Songket Batubara has its own characteristics, this can be seen from: The process of making songket still uses wooden looms in the traditional way, but still has good quality, thus this songket is not inferior to songket produced with today's sophisticated machines.
+The Batubara songket also has a variety of unique motifs such as bamboo shoots, mangosteen flowers, cempaka flowers, Caul buds, Tolak Betikam, and Fighting Dragons.
+The Batubara songket woven has an attractive design and a high cultural artistic value.